 The point being that the amount of exercise needed by your puppy is individual to them, and should be tailored specifically to them, not to some cookie-cutter guide you find in the pet store or online.
 With that in mind, then, what are the different factors affecting the amount of exercise needed by a puppy?

 First, let’s look at the difference breed makes when it comes to the amount of exercise your puppy needs.
-Certain breeds are naturally more active and energetic; a by-product of their origins.
-Collies, for instance, have historically been used as sheepdogs, meaning that they spend virtually all day, every day, active.
+Certain breeds are naturally more active and energetic, a by-product of their origins.
+Collies, for instance, have historically been used as sheepdogs, meaning that they spend virtually all day, every day, being highly active.

 It isn’t just the type of breed that matters, however, the size of the breed also plays a big role in determining your puppy’s daily exercise requirements.
 Generally speaking, bigger dog breeds (such as Great Danes and Irish Wolfhounds, for instance) require less exercise than small-to-medium-sized breeds.

 What’s more, these bigger breeds are also more prone to joint problems like arthritis, so you need to be doubly careful about gradually introducing these bigger breed puppies to exercise, so that you don’t exacerbate the risk of any such issues developing later in life.

 In reality, ‘exercise’ is a broad umbrella term for various different types of physical activity; this can range from playing with toys, through to running around off the lead after a tennis ball, through to a gentle stroll around the local woods.
 Some breeds of puppy will require exercise that not only stimulates them physically, but does so mentally, too.

 For naturally intelligent breeds like German Shepherds, for instance, you might want to consider a more interactive form of exercise, utilising puzzle toys like treat balls, different kinds of chews and games like fetch, rather than just a simple walk.
 This will help not only tire them out appropriately, but develop their mental capacity as well.